riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - If the data can be sorted, a good technique is to count groups of rows and limit the array formulas to looking at the subset groups.

-### Prioritize multiple condition SUMIFS, COUNTIFS, and other IFS family functions
+### Prioritize multiple-condition SUMIFS, COUNTIFS, and other IFS family functions

-All of these functions evaluate each of the conditions from left to right in turn.
-So it is more efficient to put the most restrictive condition first, so that subsequent conditions only need to look at the smallest number of rows.
+These functions evaluate each of the conditions from left to right in turn.
+Therefore, it is more efficient to put the most restrictive condition first, so that subsequent conditions only need to look at the smallest number of rows.

 ### Consider options for using SUMPRODUCT for multiple-condition array formulas